Keeping cats cool in the summer

 If you have a shed or conservatory open, check no cat is secretly hiding in there before you lock up for the day.

-7. Know the signs of heatstroke
+7. Know the signs of heatstroke in cats

 Cats are affected by the sun in the same way humans are.
 They can get heat stroke in the same way and develop skin cancer from sun burns – even on cloudy days.
 Keep an eye on your cat's behaviour and know the signs of heatstroke: